-Message from the President 1
+Message from the President

+Message from the Dean

-About Boyce 3-16
+About Boyce

 Abstract of Principles

 The Baptist Faith and Message

-Mission 13
+Mission

-Accreditation
+Accreditation 13

 Denominational Affiliation 13

-Historical Sketch 14
+Historical Sketch

 Academic Programs

 Seminary Wives Institute

 Extension Centers

-Student Life 17-22
+Student Life

-Campus Activities 17
+Campus Activities

 Worship

-Mission Opportunities 17
+Mission Opportunities

-Student Conduct 18
+Student Conduct

-Student Council and Organizations 18
+Student Council and Organizations

-Clinic and Health Insurance 19
+Clinic and Health Insurance

-Student Support Center 19
+Student Support Center

-Recreation and Fitness 19
+Recreation and Fitness

-Dining Services 19
+Dining Services

-Employment 19
+Employment

-Housing 20
+Housing

 Guest Housing

-Library 21
+Library

-Bookstore 22
+Bookstore

-Computer Stations 22
+Computer Stations

-Admissions 23-26
+Admissions

-Admission Requirements 23
+Admission Requirements

-Applicants with Special Circumstances 24
+Applicants with Special Circumstances

-Obtaining Application Forms 25
+Obtaining Application Forms

 Application Deadlines 26

-Financial Aid 27-29
+Financial Aid

-Scholarships Through Boyce College 27
+Scholarships Through Boyce College

 Other Assistance from Boyce College 27

 Tuition Assistance from Other Sources

-Academic Information
+Academic Information 31-45

-Registration
+Registration 31

-Add / Drop Courses (Schedule Changes)
+Add / Drop Courses (Schedule Changes) 31

-Advising
+Advising 32

-Class Schedules
+Class Schedules 32

-Orientation
+Orientation 32

-The Writing Center
+The Writing Center 32

-Registering for Courses at Other School
+Registering for Courses at Other School 32

-Student Status
+Student Status 33

 Grades

-Policies
+Policies 35

-Graduation
+Graduation 37

-Transfer of credit
+Transfer of credit 38

 Fees and Charges 40

 Schedule of Fees and Charges 42

 Special Fees and Benefits 43

-Programs of Study
+Programs of Study 47-67

-Introduction
+Introduction 47

-Bachelor of Arts in Biblical and Theological Studies
+Bachelor of Arts in Biblical and Theological Studies 48

-Bachelor of Arts in Christian Worldview and Apologetics
+Bachelor of Arts in Christian Worldview and Apologetics 50

-Bachelor of Arts in Expository Preaching and Pastoral Leadership
+Bachelor of Arts in Expository Preaching and Pastoral Leadership 51

-Bachelor of Science in Biblical Studies: Church Ministry Major
+Bachelor of Science in Biblical Studies: Church Ministry Major 53

-Christian Leadership Concentration
+Christian Leadership Concentration 54

 Children's Ministry Concentration

 Women's Studies Concentration

-Bachelor of Science in Biblical Studies: Counseling Major
+Bachelor of Science in Biblical Studies: Counseling Major 55

 Bachelor of Science in Biblical Studies: Missions Major

-Bachelor of Science in Biblical Studies: Music Ministry Major
+Bachelor of Science in Biblical Studies: Music Ministry Major 59

-Bachelor of Science in Biblical Studies: Youth Ministry Major
+Bachelor of Science in Biblical Studies: Youth Ministry Major 61

+Bachelor of Science in Humanities 63

+Bachelor of Science in Elementary Education (P-5) 64

 Associate of Arts in Biblical and Theological Studies

-Biblical Languages
+Biblical Languages 66

+Teacher Education Program (P-5), Music Education Program (P-12) 67-73

-Course Descriptions
+Course Descriptions 74-101

 International Center for Youth Ministry

-Directory
+Directory 108-119

-Faculty of Boyce College
+Faculty of Boyce College 108

-Adjunct Professors
+Adjunct Professors 114

-Boyce Secretaries 101
+Boyce Secretaries 114

-Board of Trustees of Southern Seminary 102
+Board of Trustees of Southern Seminary

 Administrative Staff of Boyce College

 Offices

-Address and Telephone Numbers
+Address and Telephone Numbers 118

-Academic Calendar
+Academic Calendar 119

-Maps 108-110
+Manc 120 122

 The catalog is prepared by Boyce College, and is edited by the Associate Dean for Academic Administration.
-The information in this catalog applies to the academic year 2008-2009 only.
-Boyce College reserves the right, in its sole discretion, to review, modify, annend, alter, rescind, abolish, or delete any provision of this catalog or of any other catalogs, policies, publications, or statements of the college.
+The information in this catalog applies to the academic year 2009-2010 only.
+Boyce College reserves the right, in its sole discretion, to review, modify, amend, alter, rescind, abolish, or delete any provision of this catalog or of any other catalogs, policies, publications, or statements of the college.
 This right includes, without limitation, admission or graduation standards, degree requirements, and accreditation of academic programs.
-This catalog is not a contract, read or implied, it is for informational purposes only.
+This catalog is not a contract, real or implied; it is for informational purposes only.
 The most current version online is always operative.